 High-dose chemotherapy and stem cell transplant for Ewing tumors

-This type of treatment is being studied for use in patients with Ewing tumors that are hard to cure with other treatments, such as those with metastatic disease or with Ewing tumors that come back after the standard treatment.
+This type of treatment is being studied for patients with Ewing tumors that are hard to cure with other treatments, such as those with metastatic disease or with Ewing tumors that come back after the standard treatment.

-The doses of chemotherapy drugs that can be given safely are normally limited by the side effects these drugs can cause.
-One of the most concerning side effects is damage to the bone marrow, which is where new blood cells are made.
+The doses of chemotherapy (chemo) drugs that can be given safely are normally limited by the side effects these drugs can cause.
+One of the most serious is damage to the bone marrow, which is where new blood cells are made.
 Even though higher doses of these drugs might be more effective in treating Ewing tumors, they can’t be given because they would severely damage bone marrow cells, leading to life-threatening shortages of blood cells.

-To try to get around this problem, a doctor may treat the child with high-dose chemotherapy and then use a stem cell transplant to “rescue” the bone marrow, giving the child new blood stem cells to replace those destroyed by the chemotherapy.
+To try to get around this problem, a doctor may treat the child with high-dose chemo (sometimes along with radiation therapy) and then use a stem cell transplant to “rescue” the bone marrow, giving the child new blood stem cells to replace those that were destroyed.

 What happens in a stem cell transplant

 The first step in a stem cell transplant is to collect, or harvest, the child’s own blood-producing stem cells to use later.
 (These are the cells that make the different types of blood cells.)
 This type of transplant, where the stem cells are taken from the patient (as opposed to coming from someone else), is known as an autologous transplant.

 In the past, the stem cells were often collected from the child’s bone marrow, which required a minor operation.
 But doctors have found that these cells can be taken from the bloodstream using a procedure similar to a blood donation.
 Instead of going into a collecting bag, the blood goes into a special machine that filters out the stem cells and returns the other parts of the blood to the person’s body.
 The stem cells are then frozen until the transplant.
 This may need to be done more than once.